Bahraich wolf attacks: Response

 The Government of Uttar Pradesh launched a campaign named Operation Bhediya to capture the wolves that were suspected to be behind the attacks.
 About 16 separate teams were formed to track down the wolves.
 The forest department used thermal cameras and pug marks to track the wolves.
 On 29 August, the first wolf was caught after movement was deducted in the cameras.
 Another three wolves were caught in quick succession.
 Out of the four wolves, two died during capture.
 On 10 September, a fifth wolf was caught in the trap set by the officials near Sisai Churamani.
 The female wolf had killed a goat the previous night.
 The captured wolves were tranquilised and sent to Gorakhpur Zoo.
+The sixth and final wolf was killed by villagers.

 Following multiple attacks, the villagers feared for their lives and even killed a dog on suspicion.
 The state government has conducted awareness campaigns in the area and the villagers were instructed to install doors to the houses.
 Night patrolling was conducted and solar powered lights were installed in common areas.
 Dung and urine of Indian elephants were used in an effort to ward of the wolves from the populated villages.
 The government announced a ex-gratia financial assistance of ₹500000 to the deceased.